EraldyHq/kubee/docs/bin/kubee-cluster.md

 ## UPGRADE

+If you are on a vps, it's a good time to do a snapshot.

 `upgrade` will upgrade Kubernetes on your cluster if the [k3s version](#k3s-version) is higher.

+On a `upgrade`:
+* if the kubee chart `kubernetes-monitoring` is installed, you may get some alerting
-On a `upgrade`, the system pods will restart and the cluster should become healthy in a couple of minutes.
+* the system pods will restart
+* the cluster should become again healthy in a couple of minutes.

 # Metadata